precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 * `setMeshTriangleWithEdges` defines a mesh triangle by three vertices and also creates the edges in preCICE on the fly.
 Of course, preCICE takes care that no edge is defined twice.
 Please note that this function is computationally more expensive than `setMeshTriangle`.
 * `setMeshQuad` defines a mesh quad by four edges.
 * `setMeshQuadWithEdges` defines a mesh quad by four vertices and also creates the edges in preCICE on the fly.
 Again, preCICE takes care that no edge is defined twice.
 This function is computationally more expensive than `setMeshQuad`.
-* `setMeshTetrahredron` defines a mesh tetrahedra by four vertices.
+* `setMeshTetrahredron` defines a mesh tetrahedron by four vertices.

 If you do not configure any features in the preCICE configuration that require mesh connectivity, all these API functions are [no-ops](https://en.wikipedia.org/wiki/NOP_(code)).
 Thus, don't worry about performance.
 If you need a significant workload to already create this connectivity information in your adapter in the first place, you can also explicitly ask preCICE whether it is required: